 A. Russell Kirk.
-Mr. Kirk has served as the Vice Chairman of our Board of Directors since our initial public offering.
+Mr. Kirk has served as a director since our initial public offering and the Vice Chairman of our Board of Directors from 2013 to 2019.
 Mr. Kirk is responsible for strategic aspects of Armada Hoffler's businesses, including acquisition and development proposals, investment decisions, structuring partnerships and joint ventures, reviewing contracts, designing exit strategies as well as securing financial commitments from the company's lenders.
 Prior to joining Armada Hoffler in 1983, Mr. Kirk was a partner with the law firm of Kaufman & Canoles, where he practiced for ten years, specializing in structuring, marketing and financing real estate investments.
 Mr. Kirk also served on the Virginia Port Authority for eight years and served as its Chairman for a portion of that time.
 Mr. Kirk received a degree from the University of Virginia and graduated from Washington and Lee School of Law, where he was elected to the Order of the Coif.